rwandi-ctf/rwandi-ctf.github.io/source/_posts/LakeCTF2025/unlink.md

 This was a pwn challenge from LakeCTF 2025 quals which was the 2nd least solved pwn chal next to still-not-malloc.
 I upsolved this challenge but I kind of started late when I did this challenge so I could have completed this challenge in time but whatever

-I think the intended and frankly a much cleaner solution has been documented here (https://samuzora.com/posts/lakectf-2025#unlink-this) but I think my method is pure unlinking bs so I decided to make a writeup for this
+I think the intended and frankly a much cleaner solution has been documented here (https://samuzora.com/posts/lakectf-2025#unlink-this) but I think my method is pure unlinking chaos so I decided to make a writeup for this

 Below is the program source code (jemalloc pwn)